-- Be a U.S. citizen or eligible non-citizen. - Demonstrate financial need and will use aid for education. - Earned a high school diploma or GED certificate. - Not be in default on any Federal student loan.
+- Be a U.S. citizen or eligible non-citizen. - Demonstrate financial need and will use aid for education. - Earned a high school diploma or GED certificate. - Not be in default on any Federal student loan. - Do not owe a refund or repayment on a federal grant.

-- Do not owe a refund or repayment on a Federal grant - Meet the requirements for the Selective Service - Follow the school Anti-Drug and Alcohol Abuse policy.
+Follow the school Anti-Drug and Alcohol Abuse policy.